The quest to redesign NYC’s garbage cans

 The city has more than 23,000 garbage cans, and the most common version–a small, metal mesh basket–hasn’t changed in almost 100 years, thanks to its sturdy, light design.
 But Garcia’s department and the rest of the city are now working toward a major goal: Sending zero waste to landfills by 2030.
 And while garbage cans only account for 2% of the city’s refuse, they influence its trash culture in other ways.
 Garcia compares them to a billboard–a message that the city cares about waste and is doing more.

-So, after almost a century, the Department of Sanitation, along with the nonprofit Van Alen Institute, is now asking for designs as part of an open competition to identify the city’s next garbage can.
+So, after almost a century, the Department of Sanitation, along with the nonprofit Van Alen Institute, the Industrial Designers Society of America, and the American Institute of Architects New York, is now asking for designs as part of an open competition to identify the city’s next garbage can.
 Finalists will receive $40,000 to produce prototypes that will experience trial by fire on city streets in spring 2019.

 What’s more, as designers prepare their submissions over the next month, they’ll need to think about future-proofing, i.e., considering how their designs could be repurposed down the line as the city’s trash output changes.
 More U.S. cities are moving to ban plastic bags and straws–a minuscule step toward a more sustainable trash footprint, but also evidence that ideas around waste are slowly starting to shift.
 When the last can was designed in 1930, Americans were only just beginning to ramp up their gargantuan garbage production.
 The city’s new basket wants to be part of the reversal of that trend.
 “It gives us this opportunity to engage with New Yorkers, around ‘What are the goals of the city?
 What’s the city going to be in 10 years?
 What’s the city going to be in 20 years?,'” Garcia says.